Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Experimental setup and parameters

 \subsection{Flow history}

-The streamwise PG was generated using a 2D NACA0012 wing with a chord length of 1.25 m and a span of 118.5 cm, covering 99\% of the test section width (see \textcircled{4} in Fig.~\ref{Figure:1}).
+The streamwise PG was generated using a 2D NACA0012 wing with a chord length of 1.25 m (see \textcircled{4} in figure \ref{Figure:2}) and a span of 118.5 cm, covering 99\% of the test section width.
 The wing was suspended from the test section roof using four linear actuators, allowing its attitude to be adjusted by extending or retracting the actuators.
 Its 25\% chord was positioned 280 cm from the start of the test section and set 40 cm above the floor.
 Three different flow histories, corresponding to varying PG magnitudes, were achieved by setting the wing angle of attack to $-4^\circ$, $-6^\circ$, and $-8^\circ$ while keeping the quarter-chord position fixed.

 To characterise the streamwise PG imposed on the TBL, the static pressure distribution along the test section floor was measured.
-Forty static pressure taps were installed across the first four segments of the smooth-wall test section, spaced 24 cm apart (see \textcircled{2} in Fig.~\ref{Figure:1}).
+Forty static pressure taps were installed across the first four segments of the smooth-wall test section, spaced 24 cm apart (see \textcircled{2} in figure \ref{Figure:2}).
 The taps were positioned 25 cm from the side wall (35 cm off-centre) to minimise disturbances to the flow in the central region where TBL measurements were performed.
 Pressures were recorded using a Scanivalve ZOC 33/64Px electronic pressure scanning module with a RAD3200 system.
 The pressure coefficient was calculated as

-where $p$ is the static pressure measured by the wall taps, $p_0$ is the reference static pressure at the tap nearest the Pitot tube measuring $U_{\infty,0}$ (fifth tap, just below \textcircled{3} in Fig.~\ref{Figure:1}), and $\rho$ is the fluid density.
-The normalised streamwise PG, $\frac{\mathrm{d}C_p}{\mathrm{d}x}\delta_0$, for the three PGH cases investigated in this study is shown in Fig.~\ref{Figure:2}.
+where $p$ is the static pressure measured by the wall taps, $p_0$ is the reference static pressure at the tap nearest the Pitot tube measuring $U_{\infty,0}$ (fifth tap, just below \textcircled{3} in figure \ref{Figure:2}), and $\rho$ is the fluid density.
+The normalised streamwise PG coefficient, $(\mathrm{d}C_p/\mathrm{d}x)\delta_0$, for the three cases investigated in this study is shown in figure \ref{Figure:3}.